brendan-duncan/webgpu_recorder/README.md

 # WebGPURecorder

 Debugging tool for WebGPU.
-It records all WebGPU commands, buffers, and textures and generates a recording HTML file with those commands that will play back the recording.
+It records all WebGPU commands, buffers, and textures, generating a HTML file with javascript to play back the recording.
 This can be used to diagnose issues with WebGPU rendering by eliminating everything but the raw WebGPU commands.

 ## Usage